darkstar/darkstar.github.io/_posts/2021-11-12-k3s-on-raspberypi-at-home-part1.md

 Where `<hostname>` is the full hostname (`web.dark.star` or `wp.dark.star` in our case) and `<password>` is the password that was generated for that subdomain.
 This URL and the two parameters (or four, actually, since we have two subdomains) will be important later, so copy them somewhere.

-If you call `curl` with one of these host/password combinations from your RaspberryPi, you should be able to do an `nslookup` request within a couple of minutes and see your IP being returned.
+If you call `curl` with one of these host/password combinations from your RaspberryPi, you should be able to do an `nslookup` or `dig` request within a couple of minutes and see your IP being returned.
 Don't forget to put quotes around the URL, otherwise your shell will try and interpret it:

     pi@raspberrypi:~ $ curl -s "https://dynamicdns.key-systems.net/update.php?hostname=web.dark.star&password=secret123&ip=auto"
+    ...wait a bit...
     pi@raspberrypi:~ $ dig +short web.dark.star
     198.51.100.17